cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-1.rst

 **DELIVERABLE: Answer these last two questions in your lab document**

-Step 8.
+Step 5.
 Write PD position control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: UPDATE FOR ROS2 PUPPER

 #.
 Next, complete the derivative_control in ``src/main.cpp``.
 This should work with your proportional_control in pd_control to create a more full PD controller.
 Again, follow the above update equation, outputting an electrical current in ``tau``.